bareos/bareos/manuals/en/developers/pluginAPI.md

     :   is a pointer to a string describing what the plugin does.
 The contents are determined by the plugin writer.

-    The pInfo structure must be defined in static memory because Bacula does not copy it and may refer to the values at any time while the plugin is loaded.
+    The pInfo structure must be defined in static memory because Bareos does not copy it and may refer to the values at any time while the plugin is loaded.
 All values must be supplied or the plugin will not run (not yet implemented).
 All text strings must be either ASCII or